 These agreements can be just as consequential as a settlement agreement, providing important directives for matters such as division of property that may help streamline the divorce process if the need ever arises.
 They can also be important when it comes to distribution of assets upon death, as valid marital agreements often supersede the directives of an individual’s Last Will and Testament.

-Experienced Will County marital agreement lawyers understand the important role these documents can play in a marriage and other aspects of life, and could provide assistance in determining if one is right for a particular family.
+Experienced Will County marital agreement lawyers understand the important role these documents can play in a marriage and other aspects of life, and could provide assistance in determining if one is right for your particular situation or family.

-Experience counts when it comes to marital agreements.
+Experience counts when it comes to negotiating marital agreements and settlements.
 Some aspects are straightforward, but many others can be subjective.
-Skilled negotiation—combined with an in-depth understanding of your specific purposes for divorce and the various factors involved—helps create a comprehensive approach to marital agreements that may make you feel more secure in your ability to protect your rights and interests.
+Skilled negotiation—combined with an in-depth understanding of your specific circumstances—helps create a comprehensive approach to reaching an agreement that may make you feel more secure in your ability to protect your rights and interests.

 For questions regarding your case and options, contact a marital agreement lawyer at our firm for a free initial consultation.